Edakkara

-Edakkara is a town located in Malappuram district of the Indian state of Kerala.
-It is an emerging commercial hub, and one of the busiest towns in Nilambur Taluk.
+Edakkara is a town located in the Malappuram district of the Indian state of Kerala.
+It is an emerging commercial hub and one of the busiest towns in Nilambur Taluk.
+Edakkara is the most developed city in Nilambur.

 Location

 Edakkara is located near Nilambur, Malappuram District, in the State of Kerala.
 The town is an emerging hub in East Eranad region within the Nilambur Taluk and Malappuram district.

 The town faces mountainous areas to its east, and is geographically bordered by two rivers.

 Nomenclature

 The name of the town is said to have derived from the Malayalam word Edathavalam (ഇടത്താവളം).
 It means a brief stay in the course of a long journey.
 During the period of British colonization of India, the town was sought as a 'place to rest' amidst their sojourn from Kozhikode to Ooty and vice versa.
 According to some locals, the place is believed to have got its name from its geographical location between two rivers: Chaliyar and Punnapuzha.